-'Caring for Country', an initiative of First Nations people, has been hugely successful and significant to the economy nation.
+'Caring for Country', an initiative of First Nations people, has been hugely successful and is a significant contributor to their economy.
 It has allowed land, sea, and water country to be better managed and has provided massive employment opportunities.
 Of most importance is that through establishing ranger projects wherever First Nations people live, in urban, regional, or remote environments, it has united First Nations people like no other initiative funded by Governments.
 It is also an important platform for community based economic development.